Azure/MS-AMP-Examples/gpt3/README.md

   export NCCL_TOPO_FILE=/opt/microsoft/ndv5-topo.xml
   export NCCL_DEBUG=WARN
   ```
-- Use a parallel ssh tool to start the script in all nodes.
+- Use a parallel ssh tool to start the script on all nodes.